REALSYCRO/Vokabo/README.md

 # Vokabo
-Python Vokabel Lerner
+Ein Python Vokabel Lerner

 #Noch in der Entwicklung!

-In Koop mit @xGurkensalat
+In Koop mit <a href="https://github.com/xGurkensalat">Gurkensalat</a>